parhamdavari/parhamdavari/README.md

 👨‍💻 I'm Parham,
 ⚡ a ML Engineer,
 🌐 who also enjoys web development,
-🚀 But passionate about following projects:
+🚀 but passionate about following projects:
 - *MLOps Platform:* An end-to-end, air-gapped MLOps platform,
 - *Decentralized Investment:* A smartcontract-based platform on the Tron network.